DSaunders/ControlV/README.md

 Handy utilities for your clipboard content.

-Just run `cv` from the command line, to automatically detect what's on the clipboard and perform an action.
+Just run `cv` from the command line, to automatically detect what's on the clipboard and perform an action on the contents.

 For example, to automatically format a JSON string on the clipboard: